Asher Grunis: Biography

 Asher Dan Grunis was born in Tel Aviv.
-He was named for his grandfather, the rabbi of Cardiff, Wales.
+He was named for his grandfather, Rav Asher Grunis (1877-1937), the rabbi of Cardiff, Wales.
 Grunis served in the Israeli Army (1962–1965), earned an LL.B. degree (1968) from the Hebrew University in Jerusalem and was admitted to the Israeli bar in 1969.
 In 1972 he earned a Master of Law (LL.M.) degree from the University of Virginia in the United States before being awarded a D.Jur. from Osgoode Hall Law School in Canada.
 Grunis served as a Justice of the Supreme Court of Israel from 2003 to January 2015.

 Personal life

 Grunis is married to Rina Meshel-Grunis, a former judge of the Tel-Aviv District Court.
 He has three daughters and two grandsons.